Lewandowski record as Bayern moves top in Bundesliga

-BERLIN (AP) — Robert Lewandowski scored again for a Bundesliga record as Bayern Munich went top with a 2-1 win over promoted Union Berlin on Saturday.
+Robert Lewandowski scored again for a Bundesliga record as Bayern Munich went top with a 2-1 win over promoted Union Berlin on Saturday.

 Lewandowski is the first player in the league to score in each of the opening nine games, breaking the eight game record set by Pierre-Emerick Aubameyang for Borussia Dortmund in 2015.

+“We have the place we want,” Bayern coach Niko Kovac said of moving to first, “and we have Lewy (pronounced ‘Levy’), who has set a Bundesliga record.
+That’s nice.”

-The Polish striker claimed what proved to be Bayern’s winning goal in the 53rd minute with his 13th league goal, taking his tally to 19 in 13 games including the Champions League and German Cup.
+Lewandowski claimed what proved to be Bayern’s winning goal in the 53rd minute with his 13th league goal, taking his tally to 19 in 13 games including the Champions League and German Cup.
+The Polish striker has scored in every competitive game for Bayern this season.

 Lewandowski thought he had another score in the 84th, but the goal was ruled out through VAR after teammate Serge Gnabry strayed offside in the buildup.